Haibenac/League_Predictions/README.md

 Significance level: 1%

 After running a permutation test 1,000 times, I found a p-level of 0.0, meaning that the observed value found is indeed statistically significant.
-Thus, I can reject the null hypothesis and assume that this model still needs a little more work in correctly distinguishing the difference between the three lanes.
+Thus, I can reject the null hypothesis.
+And look towards the alternative hypothesis.
+From the sample I used (League of Legends 2023 professional matches), it seems that my multiclass classifier struggles with correctly classifying group 1 in comparison to group 0.
+Perhaps my initial confusion is, in a way, justified: defining what role a player played given their post-game stats is confusing as some of the roles seem very similar to one another compared to other roles.

 <iframe src="assets/tvd.html" width=800 height=600 frameBorder=0></iframe>